 The town of Alamo, Nevada is located on the Great Basin Highway (U.S. Highway 93) about 90 miles north of Las Vegas.
 Alamo is a historic small town in the Pahranagat Valley, which is the home of a vast wildlife refuge and several lush green ranches.
-The Desert National Wildlife Range and the Pahranagat National Wildlife are next to Alamo, so this region is a wildlife photographers dream come true.
-This region has some of the most picturesque country in the Great Basin Desert and it is a good place to look for spring season wildflower blooms.
+The Desert National Wildlife Range and the Pahranagat National Wildlife Refuge are next to Alamo, so this region is a wildlife photographers dream come true.
+Alamo boasts some of the most picturesque country in the Great Basin Desert and it is a good place to look for spring season wildflower blooms.
 What few Pahranagat visitors realize is that Alamo is also the home of one of the most explosive catastrophic events in ancient history.
 Just uphill from the town of Alamo is where the Alamo Bolide Impact took place millions of years ago!

 As I drove up the dirt road through Alamo Canyon, I really did not know what to look for and there were no roadside signs or markers.
 I relied on high school and college earth science lessons to identify what an ancient bolide impact area might look like after weathering over eons of time.
 Identifying evidence of an ancient bolide impact area was much easier than I thought it would be in Alamo Canyon, because there were so many gigantic examples of distorted rock strata all around.

 Pressure and heat from the gigantic meteor impact explosion literally melted the earth surface in this area and the molten pieces of rock were cast through the air for many miles around.
 After the melted rock cooled, it fuzed and assumed a silhouette shape of whatever it landed upon way back when.
 After eons of erosion took place, the ancient metamorphic rock shrouds have been exposed.
 Many large metamorphosed rock shroud examples can be seen in the Alamo Bolide Impact Area.